 If you have been a victim of a hate crime, or may have seen someone who has become victim of this crime, reporting is an important step.
-To report a hate crime, you can contact your local FBI office, submit information electronically, file a report with other federal agencies, or contact state/local agencies.
-Further information on how to report these crimes can be found on the FBI’s Hate Crime website.
+To report a hate crime, you can contact your local FBI office.
+Further information can be found on the FBI’s Hate Crime website.
 Your local victim support agency can help in reporting.
 You can locate a victim support agency closest to you by using Rape, Abuse & Incest National Network’s website.

 - “Hate Crime.”
 National Crime Prevention Council .
 N.p., n.d.
 Web.
 31 July 2013. <http://www.ncpc.org/topics/hate-crime>.